This post contains affiliate links.

 - Histidine – neurotransmitters – tissue damage protection – seafood, potatoes, soya, chia seeds.

-Phew that’s a lot of information but it doesn’t stop there!
-As well as the nine essential amino acids we have, eleven non essential amino acids, which help the essential amino acids fulfill their roles.
+Phew, that’s a lot of information, but it doesn’t stop there!
+As well as the nine essential amino acids we have, eleven non-essential amino acids, which help the essential amino acids fulfill their roles.

 The most important aspect and defining characteristic of protein, from a nutritional standpoint, is its amino acid composition.

 These are just some of the factors Which make it difficult when attempting to calculate daily protein requirements.

 Unfortunately, this means I can’t give you a definitive answer.
 Except to say that, a high protein diet may be a problem for those with an existing kidney problem or kidney dysfunction.

-Try to combine different vegetables, grains and pulses such as beans and rice or quinoa and broccoli and stay away from processed alternatives.
+Try to combine different vegetables, grains, and pulses such as beans and rice or quinoa and broccoli and stay away from processed alternatives.

 - Quinoa – 4g protein per 100g of quinoa (cooked weight).